suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/02-content-safety.md

 1. Review the configuration.
 Then select **Create**.
 The screen will indicate when the deployment is complete.

-   *Congrats!
+  >**Congrats!
 You've just created, or provisioned, an Azure AI services resource.
-The one you provisioned in particular is a single-service Content Safety service resource.
+The one you provisioned, in particular, is a single-service Content Safety service resource.**
-   *

 1. Return to the [Content Safety Studio](https://contentsafety.cognitive.azure.com?azure-portal=true).